Ensber/uOS/.doc/programs.md

 #endif
 ```

 Like in the first example, we create a class, but this time, we are also creating a class inside of our class, wich is a implementation of `I_Task`.
 It needs to implement a `int run()` wich, at best, is a state mashine.
-If it isn't.

 ```C++
 #include "../core/programRegistry.hpp"